-Our manufacturing strategy is a three-stage process designed to initially leverage the extensive early-stage manufacturing expertise of our academic partners while migrating to contract manufacturing organization, or CMO, partnerships and ultimately aiming to achieve full manufacturing independence.
-We believe partnering with proven and reputable manufacturing partners has allowed us to efficiently deploy financial and personnel resources.
+Our manufacturing strategy is comprised of three stages, designed to initially leverage the extensive early-stage manufacturing expertise of our academic partners while migrating to contract manufacturing organization, or CMO, partnerships and ultimately aiming to achieve full manufacturing independence through establishment of our own manufacturing facilities and/or through a strategic partnership.
 Stage 1 leverages the expertise in cell and vector manufacturing of our partners at the Children's Hospital of Philadelphia, or CHOP, and the University of Pennsylvania, or Penn.
-This stage included early development work, support of the DSG3-CAART IND, and cell and vector product manufacturing for our DesCAARTes TM trial.
-We believe these partnerships and use of these established facilities have allowed us to move efficiently into clinical trials, but are not sufficient to support a commercial license.
-Stage 2, which is ongoing, is designed to engage partners who are qualified for manufacturing of vectors at commercial grade and scale and who have experience with cell processing.
-In January 2021, we initiated a collaboration with WuXi Advanced Therapies, Inc. or WuXi, to serve as our cell processing manufacturing partner for the anticipated MuSK-CAART Phase 1 clinical trial.
-Contingent on sufficient clinical evidence from the DesCAARTes TM trial, we plan to advance the third stage of our manufacturing strategy which will include building, qualifying and operating our own manufacturing facility.
-We believe this additional stage will enable full control of product development and commercial supply for products arising from our CABA platform, enabling us to achieve continuous improvement of our product candidates.
-Our Chief Executive Officer and Executive Vice President, Science and Technology, have both, in prior roles, built and led organizations that have constructed and commissioned cell therapy facilities which we hope will enable us to smoothly transition to stage 3 when
+This stage included early development work, IND support and cell and vector product manufacturing for CABA-201 and DSG3-CAART.
+We believe these partnerships and use of these established facilities have allowed us to move efficiently and reliably into clinical trials, but will not be sufficient to support a commercial license.
+Stage 2, which is ongoing, is designed to engage partners who are positioned for manufacturing of vectors and cell processing ta commercial grade and scale.
+In January 2021, we initiated a collaboration with WuXi Advanced Therapies, Inc. or WuXi, to serve as our cell processing manufacturing partner, and have completed enabling engineering runs in preparation for our MusCAARTesTM trial.
+In December 2021, we entered into a license and supply agreement with Oxford Biomedica (UK) Limited, or Oxford Biomedica, to supply lentiviral vector for the clinical and commercial development of our DSG3-CAART candidate.
+Contingent on sufficient clinical evidence from our product candidates, we plan to advance the third stage of our manufacturing leveraging the partner's manufacturing expertise.
+We believe this additional stage will enable full control of product development and commercial supply for products arising from our CABATM platform, enabling us to achieve continuous improvement of our product candidates.
+Our Chief Executive Officer and our President, Science and Technology, have both, in prior roles, built and led organ

-We plan to build upon our first mover advantage in the field of targeted cell therapy for B cell-mediated autoimmune diseases and further advance the discovery, development and commercialization of our CAAR T portfolio.
-Our extensive correlative study program has been designed to inform clinical observations from the DesCAARTesTM trial in order to preserve and expand our industry leading insights into the impact of CAAR T therapies in patients.
-Our scientific founders are leading experts in B cell-mediated autoimmune diseases and CAR T technology, and we are led by an experienced team with demonstrated success in discovering, developing, manufacturing, and evaluating novel cell therapy products in clinical trials.
-In addition, we have partnered our discovery and initial development efforts with Penn, a pioneer in cell and gene therapy with a proven track record of expertise in the translational research, clinical development and manufacturing of cell therapy products, in order to advance our lead product candidate in clinical trials along with our preclinical product candidates.
+We plan to build upon our first mover advantage in the field of engineered T cell therapy for autoimmune diseases and further advance the discovery, development, and commercialization of our product candidate portfolio.
+Our preclinical, regulatory and clinical development experience have enabled the successful clearance of two cell therapy INDs for first-in-human studies in patients with autoimmune diseases within the routine review period.
+We have a track record of successful manufacturing and timely clinical trial execution, with robust capabilities in clinical operations and manufacturing in order to manage the complex logistics and to implement clinical trials of engineered T cell therapy in autoimmune diseases involving oncologists and medical specialists, such as dermatologists and neurologists, across a dozen sites in the United States, requiring coordination of multiple stakeholders across therapeutic areas.
+We believe this experience has the potential to be a significant operating advantage.
+Our scientific founders are leading experts in autoimmune diseases and CAR T technology, and we are led by an experienced team with demonstrated success in discovering, developing, manufacturing and evaluating novel cell therapy products in clinical trials.
+We have assembled a Scientific Advisory Board with relevant experience in discovery, clinical and regulatory science for autoimmunity and cell and gene therapy.
+In addition, we have partnered our discovery and initial development efforts with Penn, a pioneer in cell and gene therapy with a proven track record of expertise in the translational research, clinical development, and manufacturing of cell therapy products, in order to advance multiple product candidates in clinical trials along with continued progress with our preclinical product candidates.